Bira/octopus-carnival/_drafts/wir-dscc-tembo.md

 Raking Assault flurries as it can, and combine Shadow Evasion with Blending to escape from sight, only coming back to attack when its enemies' guards are down.
-Its ability to delete healing surges makes such long-term harassment tactics even more effective.
-Fighting the creature to the finish will require preventing its escape somehow.
+Its ability to delete healing surges makes such long-term harassment tactics even more effective, since it will obviously attack you in your sleep and stop you from taking a long rest.
+Fighting the creature to the finish in a single encounter will require preventing its escape somehow.

 ## Encounters and Final Impressions